-Choosing the right type of red wine can make a huge difference when making sangria.
-Medium-bodied reds are a great choice, as they are some of the most food-friendly wines and work well when you add fruit, additional sugar, and other types of liquor.
+Choosing the best type of red wine for sangria can make a huge difference in the finished product.
+Medium-bodied and fruity red wines are a great choice, as they are some of the most food-friendly wines that work well when you add fruit, additional sugar, and other types of liquor.
 They also aren't too acidic or tannic.

 Choose a wine that you wouldn't mind drinking on its own.
 If you wouldn't drink a particular wine straight out of the bottle, it's not going to necessarily taste any better in a sangria.

 Make the sangria the night before if you can, as this allows the red wine of choice to blend together with the additions.
 Chilling the wine ahead of time can help keep the wine from melting the ice too quickly and diluting the flavors.